casper-hansen/AutoAWQ/README.md

 Under examples, you can find examples of how to quantize, run inference, and benchmark AutoAWQ models.

+### INT4 GEMM vs INT4 GEMV vs FP16

+There are two versions of AWQ: GEMM and GEMV.
+Both names to how matrix multiplication runs under the hood.
+We suggest the following:

+- GEMV (quantized): Best for small context, batch size 1, highest number of tokens/s.
+- GEMM (quantized): Best for larger context, up to batch size 8, faster than GEMV on batch size > 1, slower than GEMV on batch size = 1.
+- FP16 (non-quantized): Best for large batch sizes of 8 or larger, highest throughput.
+We recommend [TGI](https://github.com/huggingface/text-generation-inference) or [vLLM](https://github.com/vllm-project/vllm).

+### Examples

 <details>

 <summary>Quantization</summary>

+Expect this to take 10-15 minutes on smaller 7B models, and around 1 hour for 70B models.

 ```python
 from awq import AutoAWQForCausalLM